Katie Taylor: Other work

 In 2002, at the age of 15, Taylor appeared on RTÉ's Sport Stream and discussed her dream of one day appearing at the Olympics.
 She was a coach on RTÉ's Charity Lords of the Ring in 2009, and appeared in a Lucozade Sport advertisement in 2011 alongside English rapper Tinie Tempah and American musician Travis Barker.
 She became the brand ambassador for Its4women, an online insurance company marketed at young women, in 2016.
 She appeared in advertisements for the company on both television and YouTube.

 Personal life

 Taylor and her family attend St. Mark's Church in Dublin, which is part of Assemblies of God, the world's largest Pentecostal denomination.

 My Olympic Dream, Taylor's "illustrated memoir" with which she was helped by The Irish Times sports writer Johnny Watterson, was published by Simon & Schuster in 2012.
 In 2018, the documentary Katie was released, which chronicled her early life and journey to her first title shot.
 She has a fondness for the Irish language and once appeared on Bernard Dunne's show Bród Club to promote it.

 On 15 June 2018, Taylor's father, Pete, was a victim in the Bray boxing club shooting.
 He was shot in the chest and arm, but ultimately survived.

-Taylor is cousins with UFC flyweight Molly McCann.
+Taylor is a cousin of former UFC flyweight Molly McCann.